a recap of my biggest antique market event to date!

 After the market, I was completely exhausted.
 We still had to pack everything up and haul it back home.
 Unfortunately, we had more pieces left over than I had anticipated.

 After I had my moments (yes, there were many), Marc reminded me that after-effects of antique markets aren’t always tangible.
 We did a ton of marketing and promoting for our business.
 My rooms at Homestead Studios are now outfitted with lots of new and fresh pieces.
 We exposed tons of people to the world of Milk Paint.
 I boosted my social media audiences.
+I also learned how to do things better next year.
+It was a total win all the way around.

 I also gave Cindy the opportunity to experience what it’s like doing an antique market, and she felt confident afterwards to sign up for one on her own in Delaware!